-The vibrant character of wood and the beauty I witness in nature inspires my art.
 By sawing my own veneer, I can use woods from local New Hampshire trees, responsibly cut woods from distant places, scraps from other woodworkers, and lumber milled from storm-damaged trees.
+My process is illustrated below.

 My drawing flows from my sketchbook to tracing paper.